 - Your computer is exhibiting unpredictable program behavior

 What to do when your system has been compromised

-- Contact the IT Help Desk.
-The IT Help Desk will provide information on how to remediate your system.
+- Contact the IT Service Desk.
+The IT Service Desk will provide information on how to remediate your system.
 In many cases the only way to be certain that your system can not be used by an attack is to reinstall the system.

 - Change passwords on any computer you use.